 What goes on your checklist?
 The goals of a weekly review can be summarized with three overarching objectives:

-- Get Clear: Collect and process any physical (like a paper on your desk), electronic (like an unread email), or mental (like remembering that Basketcat's birthday is on the horizon) stuff.
+- Get Clear: Collect and process your stuff, be it physical (like a paper on your desk), electronic (like an unread email), or mental (like remembering that Basketcat's birthday is on the horizon) .
 David Allen defines stuff as, "Anything in your physical or psychological world that doesn't belong where it is, but for which you need to determine the desired outcome and the next action."
 For each item of stuff you uncover, decide: what is my desired outcome for this piece of information and what is the next action I need to take to get it there?